MSUDataAnalytics/Archive/assets/FAQ.md

 > What does the group project entail?

-1. You must find existing data to analyze.[^*] Aggregating data from multiple sources is encouraged, but is not required.
+1. You must find existing data to analyze.[^3] Aggregating data from multiple sources is encouraged, but is not required.

+[^3]: Note that **existing** is taken to mean that you are not permitted to collect data by interacting with other people.
+That is not to say that you cannot gather data that previously has not been gathered into a single place---this sort of exercise is encouraged.

 2. You must visualize (at least) three **interesting** features of that data.
-Visualizations should aid the reader in understanding something about the data that might not be readily aparent.[^*]
+Visualizations should aid the reader in understanding something about the data that might not be readily aparent.[^4]

+[^4]: Pie charts of any kind will result in a 25\% grade deduction.

 3. You must come up with some analysis---using tools from the course---which relates your data to either a prediction or a policy conclusion.
-For example, if you collected data from Major League Baseball games, you could try to "predict" whether a left-hander was pitching based solely on the outcomes of the batsmen.[^*]
+For example, if you collected data from Major League Baseball games, you could try to "predict" whether a left-hander was pitching based solely on the outcomes of the batsmen.[^5]

+[^5]: This is an extremely dumb idea for a number of reasons.
+Moreover, it's worth mentioning that sports data, while rich, can be overwhelming due to its sheer magnitude and the variety of approaches that can be applied.
+Use with caution.

 4. You must present your analysis as if presenting to a **C-suite executive**.
 If you are not familiar with this terminology, the C-suite includes, e.g., the CEO, CFO, and COO of a given company.
-Generally speaking, such executives are not particularly analytically oriented, and therefore your explanations need to be clear, consise (their time is valuable) and contain actionable (or valuable) information.[^*]
+Generally speaking, such executives are not particularly analytically oriented, and therefore your explanations need to be clear, consise (their time is valuable) and contain actionable (or valuable) information.[^6]
     - Concretely, this requires one of the two following options:
       1. At least one member of the group **presents from a slide deck** (preferably as a PDF; alternatively as either a `Powerpoint` or `Presentation` file).
 If your group chooses this option, presentations will be 10 minutes in duration (preferrably, within about 30 seconds on either side of that time).
 This is hard: you will need to be able to quickly and clearly present a few results.
       - Whether or not a given person presents (or does not present) will not affect their grade if this alternative is chosen.
 Accordingly, groups should divide their work to capitalize on the skills of the members.
       2. The group **writes a memo**---less than 5 pages---which describes their data, analyses, and results.
 This must be clear and easy to understand for a non-expert in your field.

-[^*]: Note that **existing** is taken to mean that you are not permitted to collect data by interacting with other people.
-That is not to say that you cannot gather data that previously has not been gathered into a single place---this sort of exercise is encouraged.

-[^*]: Pie charts of any kind will result in a 25\% grade deduction.

-[^*]: This is an extremely dumb idea for a number of reasons.
-Moreover, it's worth mentioning that sports data, while rich, can be overwhelming due to its sheer magnitude and the variety of approaches that can be applied.
-Use with caution.

-[^*]: This exercise provides you with an opportunity to identify your marketable skills and to practice them.
+[^6]: This exercise provides you with an opportunity to identify your marketable skills and to practice them.
 I encourage those who will be looking for jobs soon to take this exercise seriously.

 ---